r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Kiyohime:**

-As long as Lady Musashi and {(M) Lord /(F) Lady} Fujimaru are here with me, I don't really need anyone else...
+As long as Lady Musashi and [♂ Lord /♀ Lady] Fujimaru are here with me, I don't really need anyone else...

 **Kiyohime:**